Whispers of the Herd

 • Gentle mat Pilates and daily integration experiences

-• Afternoon Integration Studios (mandala work, creative projects, reflective practices, equine-guided sensory hike)
+• Afternoon Integration & Creative Studios (movement practices, sensory immersion, mandala work, artisan projects, and equine-guided hike)

 • Evening circles and sound baths